YNAB tree logoAustralian flag

-I’m just going to come right out and admit it: I’m bad at budgeting.
+I’m just going to come right out and admit it: I’ve always felt like I'm bad at money.
 And vacuuming.
 And putting away laundry.
 Maybe most of adulthood, actually?
 I didn’t expect to be facing such hard truths when I sat down to write this.

 Anyway, my intent is always good.
 I’ve tried rewards and punishments, new systems, different apps, envelopes, notebooks, spreadsheets, and Google docs galore.
 These attempts all eventually pile up like the neatly-folded t-shirts currently residing on my coffee table.